-- All fences that border on the open space areas adjacent to Folsom Lake shall be of noncombustible material.
-Pedestrian gates to the open space shall be provided and may be lockable. - a.
-Responsibility-homeowner - Driveways over 150 feet shall provide for a turnout near the midpoint of the driveway.
+a.
+Responsibility- homeowner - Driveways over 150 feet shall provide for a turnout near the midpoint of the driveway.
 Vertical clearance for the entire length of the driveway will be 15 feet. - a.
-Responsibility-homeowner - All residences shall have a residential fire sprinkler system built into the residence and approved by the AHJ. a.
+Responsibility- homeowner - If the driveway exceeds 20% in grade and over 50 feet in length, the residence shall have a residential fire sprinkler system built into the residence and approved by the local fire department.

+a.
 Responsibility- homeowner - All homes shall have Class A listed roof assembly and siding of fire resistant material.
 One/two coat stucco over foam insulation is not acceptable. - a.
 Responsibility- homeowner - Decks that are cantilevered over the natural slope shall be enclosed. a.
-Responsibility- homeowner (See Appendix C for guidelines) - El Dorado Hills Fire Department Weed Abatement Resolution shall apply to vacant lots adjacent to lots with structures. - a.
-Responsibility- lot owner and Fire Department - All lots shall have a 30-foot setback for buildings and accessory buildings or to all property lines which ever is less and a 30-foot setback from the center of the road.
-(See Item 6, page 7 with lots for setback exception)
+Responsibility- homeowner (See Appendix D for guidelines) - El Dorado Hills Fire Department Weed Abatement Resolution shall apply to vacant lots adjacent to lots with structures. - a.
+Responsibility- lot owner and Fire Department - All lots shall have a 30 foot setback for buildings and accessory buildings or to all property lines which ever is less and a 30 foot setback from the center of the road.
+(See Item 6, page 8 with lots for setback exception)

-a.
 Responsibility- builder